A petition by IR 'Wiser After Retirement' Officers

 A prospective member must have the distinguished record of having been extremely busy all their working life but without any outcome of value, howsoever insignificant, of any variety.
 The proof of the pudding, we believe is only in the making, with no particular target of completing the dish, and in any case, not in the eating, which effectively decimates the pudding.

 A prospective member should have had an unimpeachable history of cribbing about and cursing IR in private forums and conversations while in service, and should be able to show by way of deeds, speeches, intentions and thoughts that they are no less adept at similar malediction and derogation in their retired life.
-Their tendency to speak the bang opposite in public forums while they were in service, and after retirement too on those insipid platforms when they are still able to secure a pulpit, shall not be a disqualification at all but shall be considered to be a quality of judicious adroitness and therefore an added merit.
+Their tendency to speak the bang opposite in public forums while they were in service, and after retirement too on those insipid platforms where they are still able to secure a pulpit, shall not be a disqualification at all but shall be considered to be a quality of judicious adroitness and therefore an added merit.

-A prospective member must establish how they were able to bend the rules of IR to arrogate to themself certain perks and benefits which were otherwise not due in normal course and how they are still shamelessly able to cajole serving officers to afford them such goodies, albeit occasionally.
+A prospective member must establish how they were able to bend the rules of IR to arrogate to themselves certain perks and benefits which were otherwise not due in normal course and how they are still shamelessly able to cajole serving officers to afford them such goodies, albeit occasionally.

 A prospective member must establish, through anecdotal or hearsay evidence, or through some means, which have preeminent recognition in the circles of gossipmongers and flibbertigibbets, that they have spoken in public and private assemblies, the quintessential words, “When I was so and so…”, “As such and such, I…” or “When he worked under me…” etc.